Dominant ninth arpeggio

 This first pattern uses the 7th note from the E string.

 This second pattern uses the 7th on the A string.

 The main ascending pattern.
 This is a repeating pattern that climbs the fretboard.

 The H-shape is an easy to remember clue to these patterns.
 It's easy to see in the first pattern on the A, D and G strings.
 Once you're on a root, an arpeggiated 9th can be built by making the H-shape.
 Of course, the interval change between the G and B string will modify the spacing.

 The first of these two is easier to remember because of its repeating shapes.
 The second climbs the fretboard a bit more, and ends on the root.

 Compare the the first pattern below to the G-form of the major pentatonic.

 Using the patterns

-The notes in these patterns are ninth chords.
-If you consider the patterns they are related to in the list above, you'll get some hints of ways to use them.
+The notes in these patterns make ninth chords.
+If you consider the patterns the 9th cords you know are related to in the list above, you'll get some hints of ways to use them.
 How about using it over a dom seven chord?